telerik/fiddler-everywhere-docs/user-guide/live-traffic/inspectors/inspector-types.md

 ## Image

 The __Image__ inspector (__Response only__) allows you to view the response bodies as an image.
-The inspector can display most common web image formats, including JPEGs, PNGs, and GIFs, as well as less common formats including cursors, WebP, JPEG-XR, bitmaps, TIFF.
-The inspector does not support display or SVG graphics (SVG responses can be viewed using the __Web__ inspector).
+The inspector can display most common web image formats, including JPEG, PNG, and GIF, as well as less common formats like cursors, WebP, JPEG-XR, bitmaps, TIFF.
+The inspector does not support displaying SVG graphics (SVG responses can be viewed using the __Web__ inspector).

 ![Image Inspector](../../../images/livetraffic/inspectors/inspectors-image.png)